Vinetwigs/stres/README.md

 [Back to top](#table-of-contents)

 ### NewQuantityString
-*Adds a new quantity string resource to XML file.
+*Adds a new quantity string resource to resource file.
 Throws an error if the chosen name is already inserted or it is an empty string.
 The function uses only the first 5 values in the array.
 The first value is assigned to "zero" quantity.
 The second value is assigned to "one" quantity.
 The third value is assigned to "two" quantity.
 The fourth value is assigned to "few" quantity.
 The fifth value is assigned to "more" quantity.
 Used for programmatic insertion (manual insertion recommended).*

 `qntStr, err := stres.NewQuantityString("name", []string{"zero","one", "two", ...})`